felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### Ampersand

-Unless it’s part of a name, such as the name of a company, don’t use the ampersand (**&**) as an abbreviation strategy.
+Unless it is part of a name, such as the name of a company, do not use the ampersand (**&**) as an abbreviation strategy.

 ## Adjectives